+which is calculated based on the $T$ experiences collected by the current policy.
+In Eq. \ref{eq:ppo_monte_carlo_return}, $d_T$ indicates after $T$ steps if the agent reached the terminal state or not, and $o_{T+1}$ is the next observation after $T$ steps.

 \textbf{Multi-step Methods} (also called $n$-step methods) \cite{sutton2018reinforcement} refer to RL algorithms utilizing multi-step bootstrapping.
-Formally, for a multi-step bootstrapping where $n$ is the step size after which bootstrapped value will be used, the $n$-step bootstrapping of observation and action pair $(o_t, a_t)$ can be defined as $Q^{(n)}(o_t, a_t) = \sum_{i=t}^{t+n-1} \gamma^{i-t}r_t+\gamma^{n}Q(o_{t+n}, a)$ where $a \sim \pi \left ( a|o_{t+n} \right )$.
-Note that when $n=1$, it reduces to 1-step bootstrapping, which is commonly used in Temporal Deference (TD) based RL.
+Formally, for a multi-step bootstrapping where $n$ is the step size after which a bootstrapped value will be used, the $n$-step bootstrapping of $Q(o_t, a_t)$ can be defined as